-Residential Bicycle Parking Bicycle Residential component (as per the R-Codes- Parking 1 bicycle space to each 3 dwellings for residents (11 dwellings - 3.66 or 4.0 required) and 1 bicycle space to each 10 dwellings for visitors(11 dwellings - 1.1 or 1.0): Three (3) bicycle bays for the residents and one (1) Proposed: Nil Bicycle Area Provided with no specific numbers provided.
-A condition is proposed to require the applicable number of car bicycle bay for the visitors. parking bays.
+Residential Bicycle Parking Bicycle Residential component (as per the R-Codes- Parking 1 bicycle space to each 3 dwellings for residents (11 Proposed: Nil dwellings - 3.66 or 4.0 required) and 1 bicycle space Bicycle Area Provided to each 10 dwellings for visitors(11 dwellings - 1.1 or with no specific number 1.0): provided.
+A condition proposed to require Three (3) bicycle bays for the residents and one (1) applicable number bicycle bay for the visitors. parking bays.